 (4) Interim Account Suspension.
 Once a notice has been issued under section (3), DEQ may immediately take one or both of the following actions:

-(a) Deactivate an approved carbon intensity in the AFRS; or
+(a) Deactivate an approved carbon intensity in the AFP; or

 (b) Suspend an account in the CFP Online System.
 In cases where a discrete number of credits are being investigated, DEQ may place an administrative hold on a specific number of credits rather than suspending an entire account.